dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

       optional bytes contentFeed = 7;
     }

-Some fields are are specific to the multi-writer features described in their own DEP and mentioned only partially here.
+Some fields are specific to the multi-writer features described in their own DEP and mentioned only partially here.
 The fields common to both message types are:

 - `key`: UTF-8 key that this node describes.
 Leading and trailing forward slashes (`/`) are always stripped before storing in protobuf.